The Balkans by Private Train

 - Three nights mid-tour at the Dubrovnik Sheraton Riviera on the stunning Adriatic coast

-On arrival in Budapest you’ll be met by your private car and transferred directly to our five-star hotel, The Marriott, to check in.
-Tucked along the banks of the Danube River The Marriott is near some of Budapest’s most treasured landmarks from the Chain Bridge to Buda Castle.
+On arrival in Budapest you’ll be met by your private car and transferred directly to our five-star hotel to check in.

-We’ll meet at 6.00pm for welcome drinks before going to dinner, a special treat on The Danube, so please arrange your flights to accommodate this.
+We’ll meet at 6.00pm for welcome drinks before going to a celebratory welcome dinner, so please arrange your flights to accommodate this.

-If you’d like to have a couple of days in Budapest before the tour starts, please contact our office on 1300 800 977 for assistance in organising this.
+If you’d like to have a couple of days in Budapest before the tour starts or after it ends), please contact our office on 1300 800 977 for assistance in organising this.

-This morning, we’ll enjoy a guided tour of the city, including the historic old town of Beograd, and, among other things, a visit to the House of Flowers and Tito’s mausoleum, both part of the Museum of the History of Yugoslavia.
+This morning after breakfast, we’ll enjoy a guided tour of the city, including a visit to the House of Flowers and Tito’s mausoleum, both part of the Museum of the History of Yugoslavia.
 Built in 1975 as a winter garden for the needs of the then President of Yugoslavia, Josip Broz Tito, it occupies an area of 902 square metres.
 After Tito’s death in 1980, the garden was rearranged to incorporate Tito’s tomb and thus the name of the House of Flowers came into being.

 Overnight: Hotel Tornik, Zlatibor (B, L, D)